xoascf/SuRun/ReadMe.txt

 ---------------------
 * InstallSuRun was not compatible with older SuRun (<=1.0.3.0) versions
 * LogonCurrentUser/CurrUserAck did not display User Picture
+* Hooks use 12k less stack space
+* FireFox Install/Update does work now

 ToDo for next release:
 ---------------------
-* FireFox Install/Update stil does not work
 * Polish resources

 To be done in future: